-Kheridan Cooper is Autistic.
+Kheridan Cooper is a very loving, kind and compassionate child.
+Kheridan also has Autistim.
 Throughout her childhood, Kheridan has received respite care through Breakthru, as well as other therapy through Comcare.
-However, in 2014 she was connected with Rainbows and began receiving Targeted Case Management services.
-Rainbows’ Targeted Case Manager, Shelby Fitzgerald, has since worked to diligently connect Kheridan and the Cooper family with helpful resources in the community.
+In 2014 she was connected with Rainbows and began receiving Targeted Case Management services.
+Rainbows’ Targeted Case Managers have since worked to diligently connect Kheridan and the Cooper family with helpful resources in the community.

-Kheridan’s mother, Martecia, is passionate about telling her daughter’s story.
+Martecia is passionate about telling her daughter’s story.
 She desires for people to have a better understanding of Autism and the people behind the diagnoses.
 In her own words, Martecia explains what it has been like raising a child diagnosed with Autism and shares about their experience with Rainbows:

 My daughter goes out of her way to greet everyone she sees and wants to give them a hug.
 She is friendly and outgoing.
 Kheridan is making improvements, and I don’t expect her life to be limited.
 I want people to know that Autistic children are beautiful children; they are not diseased or “weird.”
 I used to worry that my daughter wouldn’t have any friends and that children would pick on her.
 However, I have fortunately found I was wrong in thinking so.
 My daughter has a number of friends and fits in just fine.
 She is involved at church, and is taking swimming lessons.

 I, of course, have to make accommodations and modifications for her, which I gladly do.
 For example, loud noises really trouble her.
 Because of this, I don’t take her to places I know will be loud.
 She also struggles with excessively crowded places, because her senses are overloaded with stimulation.
 I choose to take her to places at specific times of the day, when I know there will be less people there.